-As a general rule, government records that have been selected for permanent preservation are sent to The National Archives when they are 30 years old, but many are transferred to us earlier under the Freedom of Information Act.
+As a general rule, government records that have been selected for permanent preservation are sent to The National Archives when they are 30 years old, though the government has begun its move towards releasing records when they are 20 years old.
+Many are also transferred to us earlier under the Freedom of Information Act.

 Finding what you're looking for